chrislupp/Philote-Python/README.md

 Older versions of this library featured a two-step build process.
 This has since been simplified.
 To install the package run pip:

+    pip install -e .

+If you want to install the package without editable mode, you will need to run the two-step process previously described.
+First, run:

+    python utils/compile_proto.py

+followed by:

     pip install .

-or

-    pip install -e .

-for a development install.

 ### Potential Issues